malucart/pwanble-dot-kr/fd/fd.md

 # fd

-First at all, let's know what file descriptor, ssh command and cat command means.
+First at all, let's know what file descriptor, ssh command and cat command mean.

 <p><strong>File descriptor</strong> is a number which the computer understands as a open file.
 Also, this file is a unique number no-negative.
 File descriptor is used by modern operating systems: Linux, macOS X and BSD.
 In Microsoft Windows, it's called file handle.</p>